 The Nature of Emotional Triggers

-To begin with, it’s important to recognize what we mean by emotions being "triggered."
-A trigger is any event or stimulus that elicits a specific emotional response.
-This could be a word, a gesture, a song, a memory, or a particular situation.
-The key characteristic of a trigger is that it seems to provoke an immediate and often automatic emotional reaction.
+To understand emotional triggers, it's essential to define what we mean by emotions being "triggered."
+A trigger is any event or stimulus that elicits a specific emotional response, such as a word, a gesture, a song, a memory, or a particular situation.
+What distinguishes a trigger is its ability to provoke an immediate and often automatic emotional reaction.
+This automatic response is typically rooted in past experiences, making triggers deeply personal and sometimes challenging to manage.

 The Role of the Brain